083 229 0456Mon - Fri: 9:00AM - 4:00PM

 The course is designed to:

-• Develop an understanding of Neurodevelopmental Therapy (based on the Bobath concept) and relate this to the WHO International Classification of Functioning, Disability, and Health (ICF) and best available evidence for the treatment of children with cerebral palsy
+• Develop an understanding of Neurodevelopmental Therapy (based on the Bobath concept) and relate this to the WHO International Classification of Functioning, Disability, and Health (ICF) and best available evidence for the treatment of children with cerebral palsy.
+It includes current theories of motor control and the systems approach in analysing and treating children with cerebral palsy.

 • Provide theoretical knowledge of neurosciences, child development, classification of movement disorders, and the principles of assessment and treatment